 Lois Luckett, LCSW, CHT , Lois has been in private practice as a Holistic/Transpersonal Therapist for over 30 years.
 She is a Certified Hakomi teacher (a body-centered psychotherapy based on mindfulness).
 Lois has presented extended workshops on Dream Work and taught Continuing Education for other Clinicians.
 She has been practicing meditation for over 40 years utilizing the teachings of Edgar Cayce, TM, Shambhala, and Insight Meditation.
 She serves on University Hospital’s Ethics Board, is co-chair of St. William Compassionate Commitment Committee and, with her wonderful husband Jim, has raised four fine fellows.

 Shelly Sowell, M.Ed., LPCC, based in Louisville, KY, Shelly Sowell is a Licensed Professional Clinical Counselor and Consultant, specializing in Mindfulness-Based Life Skills for teens and adults in private practice, education and business settings.
 Shelly has had a personal mindfulness practice for more than 15 years and is committed to bringing these invaluable skills into everyday living for individuals and communities.
 She works with individuals, families, schools, & communities to create meaningful, effective and integrative mindfulness-based wellness programs.

 Sister Patricia Huitt, SCN, is passionate about giving workshops and retreats around spirituality.
-She has a masters degree in Theology and a doctoral degree in Ministry Formation.
+She has a master's degree in Theology and a doctoral degree in Ministry Formation.
 She served as a missionary in Botswana for over 13 years.
-She has served the Sisters of Charity Nazareth Community as the director of ministry and severed in pastoral ministry for many years at Sacred Heart Southern Missions in MS.
+She has served the Sisters of Charity Nazareth Community as the director of ministry and served in pastoral ministry for many years at Sacred Heart Southern Missions in MS.

 Classes can be taken individually at a drop-in rate of $20.
 No pre-registration is required.